 The latest round of Federal stimulus checks is not universal.
 Only certain Americans will be eligible to receive one.

-If you are a single taxpayer with an adjusted gross income of more than $75,000, a head of household reporting an adjusted gross income of more than $112,500, or married filing jointly with a gross income of more than $150,000, you will not be eligible to receive the full check.
+Suppose you are a single taxpayer with an adjusted gross income of more than $75,000, a head of household reporting an adjusted gross income of more than $112,500, or married filing jointly with a gross income of more than $150,000.
+In that case, you will not be eligible to receive the full check.